Angular Accessibility Tips and Tricks

 placeholder.
 Inputs also have focus styles just like buttons and link.
 Make sure to leave the defaults on or if its a custom input make sure to add focus styles back to the input.

-With certain cases in Angular we may want to make a custom component but also want to ensure it is accessible as well.
-We can add special ARIA (Assistive Rich Internet Applications) attributes to mark our templates in a way that explicitly describes what our component is doing making it more accessible.
+With some instances in Angular we may want to make a custom component but also want to ensure it is accessible as well.
+We can add particular ARIA (Assistive Rich Internet Applications) attributes to mark our templates in a way that explicitly describes what our component is doing making it more accessible.

 In the Angular Pokedex app we have a custom menu nav component that opens and closes as a slide out overlay.
-In our app we want to use ARIA attributes to explicitly describe when the menu is visible.
-This helps screen readers understand when dynamic content has entered into view.
+In our app, we want to use ARIA attributes to describe when the menu is visible explicitly.
+ARIA attributes help screen readers understand when dynamic content has entered into view.
 There are many ARIA attributes with different forms of functionality but for our example we will be using

 There are still many more topics on accessibility such as color contrast and a11y test tools.
 This just scratched the surface of where Angular and Accessibility meet.
 To find more resources on a11y check out the fantastic A11Y Project.